DoctorLogicProduct/dltest/_pages/products/lead-generator/lead-generator.md

   component_css: feature
   class: social-reputation__feature--2
   headline: "Identify Marketing Success"
   text: "Receive clarity on which marketing sources are driving true opportunities to your practice and also which pages of your medical website are converting visitors into patients.
-Our dashboard makes it easy for  you to export all data into a CSV and upload to your practice management system or EMR."
+Our dashboard makes it easy for you to export all data into a CSV and upload it to your practice management system or EMR."
   img: "/img/products/lead-generator/optimized-marketing.jpg"
   alt: "Identify Marketing Success"
   img_alignment: "Left"